Back to previous page

 Nearby alerts

-There is a fire in this park called Marica.
+There is a planned Hazard Reduction burn in this park from 15/05/2026.
+The fire is called Saw Pit Creek.
 Refer to the Rural Fire Service for latest information.
 Do not enter any closed area or area with fire.
 If you see an unattended fire call Triple Zero (000).
 Penalties apply for non-compliance.
 For more information about fire safety in parks and reserves, visit the NSW National Parks fire safety page for park safety guidelines.

 Affects 1 park nearby.
 Show list